 Reforged Blade: Narsil, sword of Elendil, which was shattered - but the hilt-shard cut The One Ring from the finger of Sauron, thus winning the war.
 Much later, they were reforged for Aragorn's use and renamed Andúril.
 He never does anything 'special' with the sword, but since it serves as a symbol of his status as the Returned King, and since the reforging was part of a series of prophesied events leading up to the final fall of Sauron, it qualifies as a Sword of Plot Advancement.

 Refused by the Call: A 128-year-old Bilbo Baggins is the first to offer himself as Ringbearer for the Quest of Mount Doom, but is gently refused by Gandalf and Elrond as too old and too vulnerable to the Ring.

-The Remnant: Saruman qualifies in a round-about sense, in that he is a former 'Evil Overlord' , but reduced to a pathetically small scale after his armies are routed and he is cast out from Isengard.
-He spends the remainder of the book running the Shire into the ground, turning into a sort of bandit leader with a mob of 'ruffians'.
-He is stabbed in the back (completely literally) by his servant at the end.
+The Remnant: Saruman qualifies in a round-about sense, in that he is a former "Evil Overlord", but reduced to a pathetically small scale after his armies are routed and he is cast out from Isengard.
+He spends the remainder of the book running the Shire into the ground, turning into a sort of bandit leader with a mob of "ruffians".
+He gets his throat cut by his much-abused servant at the end.

 The Rohirrim avenging Théoden's death on the Pelennor Fields.

 Rousing Speech: Given by Aragorn at the Stone of Erech and Théoden before the Battle of the Pelennor Fields.